r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       exit

 ![batch obfuscation](http://i.cubeupload.com/nMLRrc.jpg)<br />
-`HINT: Undefined variables technic are only accessible in bat scripting`
+`HINT: Undefined variables technic are only accessible in bat scripting (it will not work in terminal)`

 ---